Startups like Zomato, Oyo offer more stock options to ease paycut pain

 Online food delivery major Zomato, hospitality chain Oyo Hotels & Homes, grocery delivery company Grofers and mobility venture Bounce, are among those bulking up employee stock options, after initiating salary reductions — mandatory or voluntary — across the board, company executives told ET.

-In April, Zomato initiated a voluntary salary reduction programme, which also offers affected employees’ additional stock in lieu of the cash cut from their paycheques.
+In April, Zomato initiated a voluntary salary reduction program, which also offers affected employees’ additional stock in lieu of the cash cut from their pay cheques.

 An estimated 2,700 employees, across levels, have taken voluntary pay cuts and were then issued stock.
 Sources said the Gurgaon-based company was already holding unallocated stock options in its ESOPs pool.

 In most other cases, the additional stock options are coming from the founders’ stakes in their companies, the people cited above said.

 SoftBank-backed online grocery delivery company Grofers is increasing the size of its Esop pool by an additional $25 million, as part of a new financing round that could see it raise $60-70 million.